wpbdry/dftogsheet_pkg/README.md

 that is between `/d/` and `/edit`.
 - `sheet_name` is the name of the sheet within the Google spreadsheet.
 E.g. `Sheet1`.

+## What's new in version 0.0.5
+- Move location of credential files